Mintbase/Grants-Program/applications/SpiderDAO.md

 **PS:** No secured or closed source ROM will be needed using this solution

- **How we plan to build on Polkadot Ecosystem?**
+ **How we plan to build on Mintbase Ecosystem?**

 - We are planning to build using smart contracts at the beginning but as we scale up to more transactions, We are most likely to move toward a shared solution so we can cut the costs and take charge of how our blockchain will operate.

 **How we plan to achieve on-chain and off-chain communication with SpiderConnect Routers and SpiderDAO governance?**

 - We are planning to write a substrate faucet to communicate with our discord server for our customers to send the token needed for the vote, Initiate voting, pass on the vote for the voting process that would be operated through our discord server.
-- Real votes will be done through our substrate faucet until the final Polkadot/SpiderDAO flavour features are fully-fledged.
+- Real votes will be done through our substrate faucet until the final Mintbase/SpiderDAO flavour features are fully-fledged.